A few New Mexico butterflies: Nymphalidae

 (Brush-footed Butterflies)

 The images are organized alphabetically by taxonomic level.
 Unlike moths, virtually all butterflies all fall into a single superfamily, the Papilionoidea, so my taxonomic breakdown begins with a separate page for each family.
-(The other pages cover the Hesperiidae (skippers), Lycaenidae (gossamer-winged butterflies), Papilionidae (swallowtails) and Pieridae.)
+The other pages cover the Hesperiidae (skippers), Lycaenidae (gossamer-winged butterflies), Papilionidae (swallowtails), Pieridae (whites and sulphurs), and Riodinidae (metalmarks).
 The images below are organized by genus and species.
 When you encounter a slide show, hover your cursor over the images to control them.
 If you see an error, please contact me via the Contact tab at the top of the page.

 Arizona Sister (Adelpha eulalia)